A circuit designer built for people who actually think about racing.

 Every waypoint can be dragged in real time after placement.
 The track shape and all statistics update immediately as you drag.
 You can also double-click any waypoint to remove it, or undo up to 30 steps using Z or Ctrl+Z.

 The track renders in two states.
 Before the loop is closed, it shows in a neutral tone to indicate the circuit is incomplete.
-Once you press C to close the loop, the track switches to the speed zone colour system: red for full-speed sections, orange for fast corners, yellow for medium corners, and green for slow corners.
+Once you press C to complete the loop, the track switches to the speed zone colour system: red for full-speed sections, orange for fast corners, yellow for medium corners, and green for slow corners.

 How does the physics model work?